shays10/jvmworkshop/CityRetriever/solution/Solution.md

 ```
 In a `case class`, `equals` and `hashcode` are overridden for us, by default.

-If you will run the app again you will see that memory graph looks like it should, and
+If you will compile and run the app again you will see that memory graph looks like it should, and
 if you will take a heap dump will see exactly 10 instances of `City`